SauloCav/AI-Python/README.md

 The Iris dataset contains the data for 50 flowers from each of the 3 species - Setosa, Versicolor and Virginica.
 The data gives the measurements in centimeters of the variables sepal length and width and petal length and width for each of the flowers.

 Goal of the study is to perform exploratory analysis on the data and build a K-means clustering model to cluster them into groups.
 Here we have assumed we do not have the species column to form clusters and then used it to check our model performance.

+## Comment Toxicity Model

+A toxicity model is a computational framework designed to analyze and classify text data based on its level of toxicity or offensiveness.
+These models are typically built using machine learning techniques, often employing natural language processing (NLP) algorithms.